 Facebook is the most popular Social Media website by far, with 2.23 billion monthly active users.
-Next is YouTube with 1.9 billion followed by Instagram with 1 billion users.
-Twitter has 336 million monthly visitors, Pinterest 200 million and LinkedIn 106 million.
+Next is YouTube with 1.9 billion followed by WhatsApp with 1.5 billion, Instagram with 1+ billion users.
+Reddit has 330 million monthly visitors, Twitter 321 million, LinkedIn 260 million and Pinterest 250 million.

 The advertising algorithms on all mentioned networks are favoring content that has already had a previous organic engagement or is naturally attracting a bigger audience.
 So take your time, build a faithful network of followers, use those ads and slowly go over to website traffic, engagement and lead generation.
 Promote your posts organically and answer the topics which are in popular demand.